1. Introduction to Cremation Urns

 Religious Interpretations

-Different religions have distinct views and practices regarding cremation urns.
-In Hinduism, ashes are typically dispersed in a holy river rather than kept in an urn.
-However, some families choose to keep a small portion of the ashes in beautifully designed urns as a keepsake.
+• Hinduism: While ashes are typically dispersed in a holy river, some families choose to keep a small portion in an urn as a keepsake.

 Key Considerations and Practical Tips